-Controlling sugar (glucose) levels is the main goal of diabetes treatments.
+Controlling sugar levels is the main goal of treating diabetes.
 Insulin, exercise, and diet modification are the primary treatment options.
-Oral medications can also be prescribed, but when these measures fail to control elevated sugars, then treatment with insulin is begun.
+Oral medications can also be prescribed, but when these measures fail to control elevated sugars, insulin treatment will be necessary.

 Glucose (sugar) monitoring is the main tool you have to check on your diabetes control.
 This test tells you your glucose level at any one time.
 Keeping a log of your results is also vital, because it gives your healthcare provider a good picture of your body’s response to your diabetes care plan.

-When caught early, diabetes can be effectively managed.
-But when left untreated or uncontrolled, diabetes can lead to serious complications.
-These include heart disease and stroke, kidney damage, blindness and eye problems, and nerve damage.
+When caught early diabetes can be effectively managed.
+When left untreated or uncontrolled diabetes can lead to serious complications.
+These include heart disease and stroke, kidney damage, blindness, eye problems, and nerve damage.